MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <details>

-<summary>I'm able to open Collaborative Stageview, but content is loading into the main canvas.</summary>
+<summary>The content opens in Collaborative Stageview, but it's loading into the main canvas.
+How to open in a new Teams window?</summary>

 Ensure that your `contentUrl` domain is accurately reflected in the manifest `validDomains` property.
 For more information, see [app manifest schema](../resources/schema/manifest-schema.md).